pingcap/docs/tidb-cloud/terraform-use-restore-resource.md

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```

-4. Use the `terraform state show tidbcloud_restore.example_restore` command to check the status of the restore task:
+4. Use the `terraform state show tidbcloud_restore.${resource-name}` command to check the status of the restore task:

     ```
     $ terraform state show tidbcloud_restore.example_restore